 Our President, Lady Sylvia Hermon, celebrated Ivan’s work with the choir and we marked her retirement from politics in November 2019 with our appreciation of her dedication and continuing support for the choir.

-Ivan Black has announced his retirement as Musical Director of Donaghadee Male Voice Choir.
+Ivan Black announced his retirement as Musical Director of Donaghadee Male Voice Choir in December 2019.
 Ivan has been associated with the choir for well over 20 years, initially as accompanist and latterly as Musical Director.

 Choir Chairman David McAlpin said:

 “I know I speak on behalf of the choir when I express a genuine debt of gratitude to Ivan for his service to the choir over many years.
 We have known Ivan for a long time and he took over the reins of the choir at what was a particularly difficult and turbulent time following the death of Robert Wilson in 2015.

 He has travelled with the choir to Canada, USA, and all over Europe and introduced new music and style to our performances.
 He has also enhanced our concerts with his own virtuoso performances along the way!

 Ivan has shown complete and unquestioned commitment and loyalty to the choir over the years and he steps down with the best wishes from all at DMVC.
 We wish him the best of health and happiness in his retirement from the front of the choir.”

 November 2019 - Donaghadee Male Voice Choir would like to wish our President, Lady Sylvia Hermon, a very happy and joyous retirement from Parliament.